virgesmith/inexmo/README.md

 "vectorised" operations.
 You can either implement the vector function directly, or write a scalar function and make use of pybind11's auto-vectorisation feature, if appropriate.
 (Parallel library support out of the box may vary, e.g. on a mac, you may need to manually `brew install libomp` for openmp support)
-- Supports arguments by value, reference, and shared/unique pointers, with or without `const` qualifiers
+- Supports arguments by value, reference, and (dumb) pointer, with or without `const` qualifiers
 - Minimal includes by default for performance reasons, can add extra headers as necessary
 - Custom compiler and linker commands can be added